puppetlabs/puppetlabs-websphere_application_server/README.md

 Specifies the full path to the plugin base directory.

-Defaults to `/opt/IBM/Plugins`
+Defaults to `/opt/IBM/Plugins`.

 ##### `propagate_keyring`

 Boolean.
-Specifies whether the plugin keyring should be propagated from the DMGR to this server once the web server instance is created on the DMGR.
+Specifies whether the plugin keyring should be propagated from the DMGR to this server after the web server instance is created on the DMGR.

 Defaults to `true`

-This is only relevant if `export_server` is `true`
+This is only relevant if `export_server` is `true`.

 ##### `dmgr_host`

 The DMGR host to add this server to.

 This is required if you're exporting the server for a DMGR to collect.
 Otherwise, it's optional.

 #### Defined Type: websphere_application_server::cluster